 Welcome to our virtual newsroom on the CRIMEWATCH Network.
 This site is designed to build collaboration between criminal justice groups and the community.
 Please use this information responsibly.

-Craig Stedman, District Attorney
+Heather Adams, District Attorney

 The drug trafficking landscape is always evolving, as many drug dealers respond like legitimate entrepreneurs to supply and demand trends to maximize their profits.

 The Lancaster County Drug Task Force tracks that changing climate while also paying attention to what persons facing addiction are using and seeking out on the streets.

 Lancaster County District Attorney Craig Stedman announced Thursday recent happenings in the unsolved murder of Lindy Sue Biechler, found killed in her Manor Township home in 1975.